-While we have no indication that your information has been or will be misused, we wanted to notify you of this incident and assure you that we take it very seriously.
-Out of an abundance of caution, we have secured the services of Kroll to provide identity monitoring services at no cost to you for one year.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+We wanted to notify you of this incident and assure you that we take it seriously.
+We engaged Kroll, a third party with monitoring expertise, to provide identity monitoring services at no cost to you for one year.
+The identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.

-Visit <<IDMonitoringURL>> to activate and take advantage of your identity monitoring services.
-You have until <<Date>> to activate your identity monitoring services.
-Membership Number: <<Member ID>> and Weaver
+Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.

+You have until < b2b text 6(activation deadline)>> to activate your identity monitoring services.

+Membership Number: << Membership Number s n>>

-For instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response to the incident, please see the additional information provided in this letter.
+For more information on your complimentary one-year membership, as well as additional steps you can take in response to the incident, please see the additional information provided in this letter and visit info.krollmonitoring.com.